What is Behavioral Data? How to Use It for Maximum Conversion

 What people like and dislike about brands and their products is constantly changing.
 Consumer preferences for this upcoming holiday season are difficult to predict.

 Physical stores have an advantage over those in ecommerce here; they can observe customer behavior.
-They can also interact with shoppers to gain feedback and clarification.
+They can also interact with shoppers to gather feedback and clarify questions.

 What can online stores do to gather this kind of data?
 Sure, you can collect data on website visits or even tally up the source of traffic.
 However, basic site analytics will only get you so far.